 Here’s the good news: content leadership is trending up.
 And with the rise of content marketing’s importance to companies, content marketers have increasing clout in their organizations.

-But there’s a catch: we’re struggling to attribute content to revenue, especially at larger organizations, and that’s holding us back from career success.
+But there’s a catch: we’re struggling to attribute content to revenue, especially at larger organizations, and that’s holding us back from a more successful marketing career path.

-Content Is Increasingly Important, Giving Content Marketers a Higher Profile
+Content Is Increasingly Important, Giving Content Marketers a Better Marketing Career Path

 First, the good news: Content is increasingly important, and that opens the door for leadership positions.